More Things I'm Wrong About

 We'll conclude with my most horrible error to date.
 In Screwed!, the musical parody, I depicted the Illuminati admitting the truth promoted by Young Earth Creationists that the Earth is only 6,000 years old.
 They sang:

 Six hundred centuries.
 It does not take a mathematical genius to know that 600 centuries is 60,000 years, not 6,000.
 But then, I ask you this: Is it really any more wrong to say the Earth is 60,000 years old than 6,000?
 If we'd said sixty centuries, would that then have been correct?
-I say the hell with it (literally), since the Young Earthers' claimed age consists of an arbitrary, random number that's ridiculous.
-Our arbitrary, random number was no less ridiculous, so I hereby decree that it stand.
+I say the hell with it (literally), since the Young Earthers' claimed age consists of a foolishly derived number that's ridiculous.
+Our erroneously derived number was no less ridiculous, so I hereby decree that it stand.